ottomata/kasocki/README.md

 socket.disconnect();
 ```

 ## TODO

 - add documentation about one time subscribe/assign
+- Use BlueBird instead of Native promsises for perf and for filtered catch.
 - Custom Error types?
 - return _kafka topic, partition offset outside of event/message?
 - docker with kafka